anggelazhou/Budget-App/README.md

 <br>

 Phase 4: Task 3
-> To make the ```SelectCategoryPopUpGUI``` more cohesive, I would refactor all methods related to the expense into a new
+>- To make the ```SelectCategoryPopUpGUI``` more cohesive, I would refactor all methods related to the expenses into a
->class called ExpensePanel.
+>new class called ExpensePanel.
 This means the ```SelectCategoryPopUpGUI``` class would contain only the rendering for
 >the category's summary, as well as the ExpensePanel class.
+This reinforces the SRP.
+>- Overall, I think it is ok.